Will Netflix Pick Up The Last Man on Earth Season 5?

 Over the course of the next three seasons, the cast steadily expands (and the title of the show becomes increasingly inaccurate) as the group finds more and more survivors and moves around the country for various plot-driven reasons.
 They marry and divorce, have children, and suffer losses and setbacks.
 In season 4’s finale, which unintentionally also became the series finale after the sudden cancellation of the program, the group encounters another group of apparently hostile survivors on a beach in Mexico.

 Although ratings were low, it seems unlikely that the creators of the show intended for it to end like that.
 In fact, Will Forte indicated that he had a fairly dark resolution to the series in mind.
-In a podcast interview in July of 2018, Forte revealed that the mysterious second group of survivors were actually people who had learned of the deadly virus that wiped out humanity and who hid underground waiting for the infection to pass.
+In a podcast interview in July of 2018, Forte revealed that the mysterious second group of survivors were actually people who had learned in advance of the deadly virus that wiped out humanity and who hid underground waiting for the infection to pass.
 Realizing that the virus would eventually go dormant, the underground group waited until their calculations indicated it was safe to come out, and then promptly encountered the primary cast.
 Mutually suspicious at first, over time the two groups would become friends and intermingle.
-Unfortunately, the original survivor group, while immune to the virus (and thus not dead), were carriers, and all the new people would quickly become infected and die.
+Unfortunately, the original survivor group was immune to the virus and thus had survived in the first place, but were still carrying it, and all the new people would quickly become infected and die.
 This was the plan for the 5th season arc, at least according to Forte.

 Unfortunately, Fox did not give Forte the chance to realize this dark series ending, cancelling the show just days after the cliffhanger ending of season 4.
 Networks have a quick trigger finger when it comes to cancellations these days; there are plenty of fresh ideas available in the world and a show which isn’t gaining an audience after its initial run is unlikely to continue being funded.
 From that perspective, it is surprising that “Last Man on Earth” lasted as long as it did.